Chechekhins/scParadise/docs/theory.rst

 .. _geometricmean:
 Geometric mean
 ==============
-Geometric Mean (G-Mean) is a performance metric that is particularly useful for assessing classifiers in scenarios with class imbalance.
+Geometric Mean (GMean) is a performance metric that is particularly useful for assessing classifiers in scenarios with class imbalance.
 It provides a balanced measure of a model's accuracy across different classes by focusing on the sensitivity (true positive rate) of each class.

 In scNoah metrics Geometric Mean mathematically can be expressed as:

 .. math::
-  Geometric Mean = \sqrt{Sensitivity * Specificity}
+   GMean = \sqrt{Sensitivity * Specificity}

 Key Characteristics
 -------------------